Best Practices for Chemical Tank Owners

 No one who oversees a chemical storage site wants to see a disaster occur.
 That’s a given.
 However, as the saying goes “the road to hell is paved with good intentions.”
 In other words, chemical tank site owners should take affirmative action to ensure the safety of their facility, their workers and their public by taking the proper steps to maintain the integrity of their storage systems.
-When managing your chemical tanks, the following safety tips are the key to protecting your employees and your valuable assets.
+When managing your chemical tanks, here are the best practices for a chemical tank owner.

-- Staff training: The people who come in contact with your tanks should be familiar with their functions, storage contents, piping and appurtenances.
-Regular training and the establishment a solid safety plan in the event of an emergency can save lives.
+The people who come in contact with your tanks should be familiar with their functions, storage contents, piping, and appurtenances.
+Regular training and the establishment of a solid safety plan in the event of an emergency can save lives.
 Make sure to review operating procedures with your staff on a regular basis.

 The industry has a shared responsibility to store and transport chemical tanks properly, and the costly implications of not adhering to safety rules can be highly detrimental to any business.
-Here at Nationwide it is our mission to provide our customers with safe, sturdy and reliable tanks that are custom designed to store your chemicals worry-free for years to come.
+Here at NWTP it is our mission to provide our customers with safe, sturdy and reliable tanks that are custom designed to store your chemicals worry-free for years to come.
 If this Best Practices for Chemical Tank Owners was useful to you please share the article.